-South Alabama Land Trust has launched a new program, the Native Habitat Program, that is geared toward reconnecting habitats one yard, one garden, at a time.
+The Native Habitat Program is geared toward reconnecting habitats one yard, one garden, at a time.
 Anyone with a yard, big or small, can turn their yard into a natural setting that attracts birds and butterflies and supports sustainable ecosystems.

 The program involves a certification checklist that covers five categories: water, sustainable practices, breeding places, food, and cover.
 Each category has a list of best practices.
-Participants will check a certain number of best practices in each category to earn the certification and receive a small sign to display stating their yard is “Native Habitat Certified” by South Alabama Land Trust.
+Participants will check a certain number of best practices in each category to earn the certification.

 Coastal Alabama is being developed at an alarming rate, with developments encroaching on wildlife habitat, wetlands, and open spaces.
 Ecosystems are being quickly damaged by what’s known as fragmentation.
 For every homeowner or business that creates a native habitat in their yard by following the certification process, we are closing the gaps between productive habitats that sustain the entire ecosystem.